Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+1.12.0 Classic Stock

+Module Reconfigurations
+- To improve playability, all the inflatable parts now require an Engineer to reconfigure or assemble/disassemble (it was a mix of Engineer and Scientist before).

+Play Modes
+- Play Mode moved to Wild Blue Tools.
+Look for the "WBT" button on the Space Center screen.
+- Play Modes now apply to all Wild Blue mods.
+- Added support for Classic Stock play mode.
+This is a new mode that uses resources inspired by a system proposed by NovaSilisko and HarvestR back in KSP 0.19.
+YOUR CURRENT GAMES THAT USE CRP ARE SAFE!
+For the complete list of resources in Classic Stock and to see how the various converters use them, follow this link: https://github.com/Angel-125/Pathfinder/wiki/Classic-Stock-Play-Mode

+Multipurpose Colony Modules
+- Deprecated the Multipurpose Colony Modules parts found in the extras folder; they're now obsolete and replaced with equivalents in DSEV:
+Multipurpose Base Unit -> Mk2 Ground Hub
+Multipurpose Colony Module -> Tranquility Mk2 Habitat Homestead Mk2 -> Homestead Mk3
+Stagecoach -> Junction Storage Hub

+Bug Fixes & Enhancements
+- Various bug fixes.
+- CRP is now a separate download.
+- Updated to KSP 1.3.1.
+- Skill required to recycle parts reduced to level 2.
+- Skill required to recycel whole vessels reduce to level 4.

 1.11.5
 - BARIS is now an optional download as originally intended- just took awhile for me to figure out how to make that work.
 DO NOT DELETE the 000ABARISBridgeDoNotDelete FOLDER!
 That plugin is the bridge between this mod and BARIS.